Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 # Communicating with devices

 The Modbus RTU implementation in RepRapFirmware uses Gcode to form the Modbus message, so knowledge of the underlying message structure is not generlly necessary.
-You will need your device's documentation to know the device address (usually set to a default initially), and the registers, coils and/or inputs that need to be read or written to.
+You will need your device's documentation to know the device address (usually set to a default initially), the commands supported, and the registers, coils and/or inputs that need to be read or written to.

 [M261.1](/User_manual/Reference/Gcodes/M261_1) - read data from a device [M260.1](/User_manual/Reference/Gcodes/M260_1) - write data to a device [M260.4](/User_manual/Reference/Gcodes/M260_4) - Raw Modbus transaction

+Pnn Port to request data through, same numbering as in M575 command (1 = first aux port, 2 = second aux port).
+The port must already have been put into Device mode using M575.
+Ann Modbus device address
+Rnn Register number to start from
+Bnn How many registers,coils or inputs to request
+Fn (optional) Modbus function code, must be one of: 1 (Read Coils), 2 (Read Discrete Inputs), 3 (Read Holding Registers), 4 (Read Input Registers, default)
+V"name" (optional) name of a new variable to receive data into.
+If this parameter is not present then the data read is output to the console.

+Pnn Serial port to send/receive through, numbered as in M575 (1 = first aux port, 2 = second aux port).
+The port must already have been set to Device mode using M575.
+Ann Modbus slave device address
+Fn (optional) Modbus function code, must be one of: 5 (Write Single Coil), 6 (Write Single Register), 15 (Write Multiple Coils), 16 (Write Multiple Registers, default)
+Rnn First Modbus coil or register number to write to Bnn:nn:nn...
+One value per coil or register to write.
+If writing registers, each value is a 16-bit word to write.
+If writing coils, each value is zero to set coil off, nonzero to set coil on.
+S"ascii data" data to send (alternative to B parameter).
+Each character is converted to the corresponding ASCII value.
+Ignored if B parameter is present.

-## Request data from device
+## Testing communications with device

+### Requesting data

 Sending this from the console will receive the data as hexidecimal: